 Kim Gi-ho removes stray bits of gold leaf to define the outlines of golden patterns on the hem of an ample skirt.
 The seemingly simple process of gold leaf imprinting requires delicate skills and intense concentration.

 Kim Gi-ho’s workshop is like a small exhibition hall showcasing the past and present of gold leaf craft.
-An array of ceremonial clothes, hair ribbons (daenggi), bridal headpieces (jokduri), and drawstring pouches (bokjumeoni) offers a glimpse into the splendor of traditional Korean clothing, and a collection of daily articles like neckties, jewelry boxes, and brooches exemplifies modern applications of the traditional craft.
+An array of ceremonial clothes, hair ribbons (daenggi), bridal headpieces (jokduri), and draw pouches (bokjumeoni) offers a glimpse into the splendor of traditional Korean clothing, and a collection of daily articles like neckties, jewelry boxes, and brooches exemplifies modern applications of the traditional craft.

 “Gold has long been associated with grandeur and authority because it is precious, the color and luster unchanging with time.
 Gold was used sparingly even in the court of the Joseon Dynasty.
 Not everyone could wear clothes adorned with gold leaf,” Kim explained.